Chapter 6 of Running a Family Office Under $100M

 - Additional rate: 39.35%

 Structure can change this significantly.
-Income earned inside pensions or ISAs gets different treatment.
+Income earned in pensions or ISAs is treated differently.
 Dividend income is taxed more favourably than interest.
 Company structures (dividend extraction rather than salary) can improve tax efficiency.
 Holding period and asset location matter.

 This is genuinely complex and varies entirely by individual situation.
 General guidance is mostly useless here.
 Work with tax advisors who understand your complete picture before building an income strategy.
 The difference between thoughtful and careless structuring can be substantial—easily tens of thousands annually.